axe-api/docs/docs/01-introduction/README.md

 [AdonisJs](https://adonisjs.com) is a very beautiful web framework based on [NodeJs](https://nodejs.org).
 You can create great applications with using it.
 It uses [Knex.js](http://knexjs.org/) as database provider and it supports all major relational databases such as *Postgres*, *MSSQL*, *MySQL*, *MariaDB*, *SQLite3*, *Oracle*, and *Amazon Redshift*.

 **AdonisX** uses basic structure of *AdonisJs*.
-It is actually a very simple [Service Provider](https://adonisjs.com/docs/4.1/service-providers) which works in the initialization proces of the application.
+It is actually a [Service Provider](https://adonisjs.com/docs/4.1/service-providers) which works in the initialization proces of an AdonisJs application.
 It performs two basic functions;

 - **Analyzes** your models and their relationships to create routes (*Initialization*)
 - **Handles** all HTTP requests with a shared Controller (*Processing*)